Hydrophobicity scales: Wimley–White whole residue hydrophobicity scales

-The Stephen H. White website provides an example of whole residue hydrophobicity scales showing the free energy of transfer ΔG(kcal/mol) from water to POPC interface and to n-octanol.
+The website of Stephen H. White provides an example of whole residue hydrophobicity scales showing the free energy of transfer ΔG(kcal/mol) from water to POPC interface and to n-octanol.
 These two scales are then used together to make Whole residue hydropathy plots.
 The hydropathy plot constructed using ΔG_{woct} − ΔG_{wif} shows favorable peaks on the absolute scale that correspond to the known TM helices.
 Thus, the whole residue hydropathy plots illustrate why transmembrane segments prefer a transmembrane location rather than a surface one.